YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Acculturation Workshop Expectations
 -----------------------------------

-The Acculturation Workshop is a hands-on “boot camp” for those interested in the configuration, administration and operation of applications on YottaDB.
+The Acculturation Workshop is a hands-on "boot camp" for those interested in the configuration, administration and operation of applications on YottaDB.
 This file is the script (or workbook) for the workshop, consisting of the exercises below.

 At the end of these exercises, you will have a basic working knowledge of the essential aspects of YottaDB Administration and Operation.
 While this workshop alone will not by any means make you a YottaDB expert, the basic working knowledge it will give you will help you to quickly understand the concepts explained in the user documentation and put you on the path to becoming an expert.